renatoathaydes/dartle_c/README.md

 Notice that Dartle allows calling tasks by typing only their partial names, so for example, the `compileC` task can be run by typing `dcc comp` or `dcc coC`.
 To run `linkC`, if no extra tasks are added, requires only `dcc l` (as no other tasks start with an `l`).

+To run the archive task, it's enough to invoke `dcc ar`.

 Useful options: